EASYNETY/1ta/docs/ux-components/contextual-help.md

   // Get appropriate tooltip content based on user experience const getTooltipContent = () => {
     const tooltipContent = {
-      'course-enrollment': {
+      'course-enrolment': {
         new: 'Click here to enrol in this course.
-You'll be guided through the enrollment process step by step.',
+You'll be guided through the enrolment process step by step.',
         returning: 'Enrol in this course to access all learning materials and assignments.',
         expert: 'Enrol in course'
       },